 Recognized field names

-The following table lists the field names recognized by GenStudio for Performance Marketing for population into templates.
-Add these field names using the Handlebars syntax to your template where you need GenStudio for Performance Marketing to generate content.
+The following table lists the field names recognized by GenStudio for Performance Marketing for adding a placeholder into a template.
+Add these field names using the Handlebars syntax to your template where you need GenStudio for Performance Marketing to generate a certain type of content.

 email